 Ethernet bridges provide a means for hosts to communicate through layer 2, by connecting all of the physical and logical interfaces in the system into a single layer 2 domain.
 The bridge is a logical interface with a MAC address and an MTU (maximum transmission unit).
 The bridge MTU is the minimum MTU among all its members.
-The bridge's MAC address is inherited from the first interface that is added to the bridge as a member.
-The bridge MAC address remains unchanged until the member interface is removed from the bridge, at which point the bridge will inherit from the next member interface, if any.
+By default, the bridge's MAC address is copied from eth0.
 The bridge can also be assigned an IP address, as discussed below.

 Bridge members can be individual physical interfaces, bonds or logical interfaces that traverse an 802.1Q VLAN trunk.

 Cumulus Networks recommends using VLAN-aware mode bridges, rather than traditional mode bridges.
 The bridge driver in Cumulus Linux is capable of VLAN filtering, which allows for configurations that are similar to incumbent network devices.
 While Cumulus Linux supports Ethernet bridges in traditional mode, Cumulus Networks recommends using VLAN-aware mode.

 For a comparison of traditional and VLAN-aware modes, read this knowledge base article.